 Child Care Licensing

-Please click on the PDF links below to access the newly revised Minimum Licensing and Registration Requirements for Child Care Centers, Child Care Family Homes, Registered Child Care Family Homes and Out-of-School Time facilities.
-Please note that the new revisions are highlighted in yellow.
+Please click on the links below to access the current Minimum Licensing and Registration Requirements for Child Care Centers, Child Care Family Homes, Registered Child Care Family Homes and Out-of-School Time facilities.
+Please note that the latest revisions are highlighted in yellow.

 - Child Care Center Licensing Requirements